best-practice-and-impact/using-symbols-in-tables-draft-update/draft-one.md

 # Using symbols and shorthand in tables
+## Draft status
+This guidance is an update to the ['Using symbols and shorthand in tables'](https://gss.civilservice.gov.uk/policy-store/symbols-in-tables-definitions-and-help/) guidance on the [Government Statistical Service (GSS) website](https://gss.civilservice.gov.uk/).
+It is still under review.
+We are publishing a draft version to give civil servants early information on what they need to implement and to gather feedback.
+We continue to carry out research and testing.
+Once this is complete, the guidance will be updated on the GSS website.

+If you have any questions or feedback, please email [gsshelp@statistics.gov.uk](mailto:gsshelp@statistics.gov.uk).
 ## Introduction
 This documentation provides definitions for harmonised shorthand to be used in: tables, guidance for use, and additional useful information.